open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ```bash
 hzn dev workload start
 ```

+* Run `docker ps` and notice the additional core-iot containers that are running.
+(The core-iot service provides many other functions in addition to the one we are using: sending MQTT messages to WIoTP cloud.)

 * Subscribe to the WIoTP cloud MQTT topic that the workload is publishing to to see the cpu values:
 ```